Documentation

 You are following the typical SimScale workflow:

-The following picture demonstrates what should be visible after importing the tutorial project.
+The following picture demonstrates what should be visible after importing the u-tube heat exchanger tutorial project.

 The following picture illustrates the parts you need for setting up the simulation:

 Finally, you need to run an Imprint operation to enhance the automatic contact detection.
-All of these steps are possible within SimScale’s CAD Mode:
+All of these steps are possible within SimScale’s CAD edit tool:

 a.
-Open Inner Region for Modelling the Inner Region
+Internal Flow Volume Operation for Modelling the Inner Fluid Domain

-In CAD Mode, the first step is the creation of an Internal Flow Volume operation.
+In the CAD editing tool, the first step is the creation of an Internal Flow Volume operation.
 In this step, you will assign a Seed face, as well as the boundary faces of the flow region.

 At this point, the tube side flow region will be created.
 Using the same logic, you have to create one more flow region, using another internal flow volume operation: